Trip.com Group

-Founded in 1999, it is currently the largest online travel agency (OTA) in China and one of the largest travel service providers in the world.
+Trip.com Group Limited is a multinational travel agency headquartered in Shanghai, China.
+It is the largest online travel service provider in the world.

+Founded in 1999, the company owns and operates several travel fare aggregators and travel fare metasearch engines, including namesake and flagship Trip.com, Skyscanner, Ctrip, Qunar, Travix, and MakeMyTrip.
+It operates websites in approximately 40 languages and 200 countries.
+The company is ranked 820th on the Forbes Global 2000.

 History

-The company was founded by James Liang, Neil Shen, Min Fan, and Qi Ji in June 1999.
+The company was founded as Ctrip.com by James Liang, Neil Shen, Min Fan, and Qi Ji in June 1999.

 The company was listed on the NASDAQ in 2003 through a variable interest entity (VIE) based in the Cayman Islands in a Merrill Lynch-led offering, raising US$75 million from the sale of 4.2 million American depositary receipts at $18 each.
 It appreciated 86% to close at $33.94 per ADR in its first day of trading.
 The stock traded at a peak of $37.35 on its first day of trading, making it the first company since the November 2000 IPO of Transmeta to double its price in the first day of trading.

-In 2006, about 70% of the company's sales came from just four cities in China: Beijing, Guangzhou, Shanghai, and Shenzhen.

-On August 6, 2014, Priceline.com, announced that it will invest $500 million in the company to broaden the companies’ options in China.
-Priceline and Ctrip, which have had a commercial partnership since 2012, will increase their cross-promotion of each company's hotel inventory and other travel services, the companies said in a statement.
+On August 6, 2014, Priceline.com, announced that it will invest $500 million in the company to broaden the companies’ options in China, and the companies, which had a commercial partnership since 2012, increased their cross-promotion of each company's hotel inventory and other travel services.
+The investment was increased by $250 million in May 2015.

-In May 2015, Booking Holdings (formerly The Priceline Group) announced it would be investing an additional $250 million in the company.

 In November 2016, the company acquired Skyscanner for £1.4 billion.
-That same month, Jane Jie Sun became the CEO of Ctrip.
-She had joined the company in 2005.
+That same month, Jane Sun became the CEO of Ctrip which she had joined in 2005.

-On November 1, 2017, Ctrip acquired Trip.com, rebranding it as its global brand website.